-(C) At the request of all parties, and if a settlement conference would be unlikely to succeed, the Board may waive the parties' obligation to attend a settlement conference.
+(C) At the request of all parties, and if a mediation would be unlikely to succeed, the Board may waive the parties' obligation to attend a mediation.

 (3) The Board shall issue a decision in accordance with § 25-433.

 § 25-433.
 Decisions of the board; petition for reconsideration.